OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: SIR vs. PTR Approaches

-To evaluate robustness, we generate ten distinct instances per problem class, varying difficulty by scaling problem dimensionality.
-We report the $\texttt{avg-pass}@1$ metric, representing the mean accuracy across these instances.
-An output is counted as correct when the relative error with respect to the ground-truth optimum $y_i^*$ satisfies:
+To evaluate robustness, we generate ten distinct instances for each problem class at each complexity level.
+A solution $\hat{y}_i^{(p)}$ is considered correct if the relative error compared to the ground-truth optimum $y_i^*$ satisfies: